-Cards Against Humanity Unveils A New Game Only Girls Can Play
+Cards Against Humanity Created A Game Just For Girls

 Lady things, am I right ladies?
 If it's not hot pink and girl-powered, I don't want it.
 And that's exactly what the makers of the insanely popular Cards Against Humanity card game had in mind when they created Cards Against Humanity For Her.
 It's 100 percent exactly the same as the standard Cards Against Humanity game — except it comes in a She-Ra pink box and costs $5 more than the regular game.
 The new Cards Against Humanity fights sexism with the best tools the game creators have: Expertly savage levels of trolling.

 Jenn Bane, community director for Cards Against Humanity, said in the greatest press release ever why the company decided to slay the patriarchy one raunchy round of the game at a time.